Why choose Machining Technology at PPCC?

-The Machining Technology emphasis degree will advance their hands-on fundamental skills of machining using MasterCAM 2D and 3D software, while developing applied math skills and problem-solving techniques.
+The Machining Technology emphasis degree is designed to provide individuals with entry level machining and technology skills.
+It will advance their hands-on fundamental skills of machining using MasterCAM 2D and 3D software, while developing applied math skills and problem-solving techniques.

-The Advanced Manufacturing emphasis will provide training in technology using software such as SolidWorks, MasterCAM 2D and 3D, and CamWorks.
+The Advanced Manufacturing emphasis will addressing the needs of those seeking upgrade training for the purpose of career advancement.
+It will provide training in technology using software such as SolidWorks, MasterCAM 2D and 3D, and CamWorks.
 The emphasis also offers courses in Geometric Dimensioning and Tolerance (GD &T) and 3D Printing for prototyping.

 Machinists with an AAS degree are in one of the highest paying fields right now and jobs are booming in the state of Colorado.
 Some of the career opportunities awaiting PPCC graduates in Machining Technology include: